-Building projections (such as chimneys, gas fireplaces, and bay and box windows) shall use similar materials, colors, forms, textures, and proportions as those used on the main structure.
+Building projections (such as chimneys, gas fireplaces, and bay and box windows) textures, and proportions as those used on the main structure.
 Cantilevered building elements, such as chimneys and bay windows, are encouraged to be anchored to the ground or supported by substantial decorative brackets or supports.